ncatlab/nlab-content/pages/5/1/0/4/4015/content.md

 ### Variations

-The fan theorem may be stated about *all* bars, not just the decidable ones.
-Brouwer himself at one point claimed that it held for all bars, but later Kleene showed that this contradicted Brouwer\'s [[continuity theorem]].
-However, the theorem does hold for all bars classically.
+The fan theorem may be stated about *all* bars, not just the decidable ones: all bars are uniform (which is true in classical mathematics).
+Brouwer himself at one point claimed this, but later Kleene showed that this contradicted Brouwer\'s [[continuity theorem]].

+Since decidability is classically trivial, we may call this the __classical fan theorem__.

 ## Use in analysis